Suriya-Ravichandran/gococms/docs/architecture/overview.md

 tenant-scoped keys and event-driven invalidation tied to hooks like `content.published`.
 See [Caching, Queue & Realtime](caching-and-queue.md).

+### 7.8 Frontend and interaction model

+GOCO's admin and public surfaces are **server-rendered HTML enhanced with [htmx](https://htmx.org)** — a hypermedia model rather than a client-side SPA.
+The [Rendering Pipeline](rendering-pipeline.md) emits full pages on first load and re-renders only the changed region as an **`App::fragment()`** swap for interactions (form posts, inline edits, pagination, filtering, the Page Builder canvas), while **SSE** and **WebSocket** stream live updates (notifications, builder presence, AI token streams).
+Client JavaScript stays deliberately thin — htmx wiring plus a few progressive enhancers such as WebAuthn — so no SPA framework is required to run a GOCO site.
+The visual [Page Builder](../core/page-builder.md) ships a richer editor client but still keeps the rendered truth on the server, swapping htmx out-of-band fragments.
+External consumers can equally drive the [REST API](../reference/api-reference.md) from any framework (React, mobile, integrations).

 ---

 ## 8. Data architecture